akanshamehta17/Project-Team-9/README.md

 for the workers in the manual labor industry.
 It also sends an alert message when the room environment is above or below your comfort or desired level.

-Follow this link in order to chat with Weather Bot : https://iot-sensor-chatbot.mybluemix.net/bot
+Follow this link in order to chat with our Weather Bot : https://iot-sensor-chatbot.mybluemix.net/bot

 Summary: